chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 a secret share and authenticated during secret recovery {{?ADSS=DOI.10.2478/popets-2020-0082}}.

-This document specifies a simple abstraction for threshold secret sharing with two different modes: unverifiable and verifiable.
-We denote TSS and VTSS as the unverifiable and verifiable modes, respectively.
+This document specifies a simple abstraction for threshold secret sharing with three different variants: one for Shamir's origin scheme, denoted TSS, and two others for verifiable or authenticated secret sharing based on Feldman's {{Feldman}}
+and Pedersen's {{?Pedersen=DOI.10.1007/3-540-46766-1_9}} schemes, respectively.

 # Conventions and Definitions